IFRS S1 and S2 General Overview

-Auditing Climate-Related Dsiclosures
+Auditing Climate-Related Disclosures

 This article explores auditing climate-related disclosures, covering the evolving sustainability reporting landscape and the SEC's proposed rules.
 Learn about upcoming changes and how companies can prepare for audits.